willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 For this project we will use:

 - 1 Protoboard: A protoboard is nothing more than a plate with holes and conductive connections for mounting experimental electrical circuits, without the need for welding.
 A simple protoboard costs between $ 5.00 to $ 10.00 and can be found in any electric store;
 - 2 LEDs (*light-emitting diode*): 1 red to signal the broken build and 1 green to signal that the build was successfully completed.
-An LED costs less than $ 0.50 and can be found at any electrical store;
+A LED costs less than $ 0.50 and can be found at any electrical store;
 - Arduino with 2 GND (ground) ports;

 ![Material needed for Build Checker](images/image47.png)

 GND ports are called "ground" ports.
 They are electrical conductors that connect to the Earth - that is, to the Electric Earth.
-Since it is always neutral and (theoretically) present in every electric circuit, it is always taken as reference point for the measurement of potentials, containing zero volts.
+Since it is always neutral and (theoretically) present in every electric circuit, it is always taken as a reference point for the measurement of potentials, containing zero volts.

 Now just plug the 2 LEDS, linking as follows: